randalhsu/LotR-LCG/README.md

 Players must resolve Phases/Damage/Card effects etc. by themselves.

 Currently SOLO game only.
-Multiplayer mode will be done when I have time (Maybe.
-I do not guarantee anything).
+Multiplayer mode will be done when I have time, maybe.

 ### Prerequisites: